Sansi/StarRiver-Web-User-Manual/en/part2/user.md

 1. Click `User` to enter the account setting page.
 2. Click `+ Add User`.
 3. Give the user name and the password.
-The password need to be given twice to prevend any typo.
+The password need to be given twice to prevent any typo.
 And then choose a user type so that privilege is provided to limited number of users who actually need it.
 4. Click `Submit` to save the change.

   <div style="text-align:center">  ![](img/user_add.png)